 - 10 sage leaves, chopped

-- Ladle the soup into a bowl and pile a generous amount of topping on top.
-Garnish with sage (for presentation) if you’d like.
+- Ladle the soup into bowls and spoon a generous amount of the topping over top.